Guillergood/CognimobileDashboard/readme.md

 - Users/Roles/permissions management function (based on our own code similar to Spatie Roles-Permissions)
 - One demo CRUD for Products management - name/description/price
 - Everything that is needed for CRUDs: model+migration+controller+requests+views

-From that boilerplate you can manually create more CRUDs, assign permissions etc. Or use our [online generator](https://2019.quickadminpanel.com) for this.

 ## Screenshots